 The assets of the Trust will consist of (i) shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes and (ii) shares in entities each of which is taxed as a RIC for federal income tax purposes (the "RIC Shares").
 All of the assets of the Trust constitute the "Trust Assets."
 Neither the sponsor nor counsel to the Trust has independently examined the Trust Assets to be deposited in and held in the Trust.
-In rendering its opinion, Chapman and Cutler LLP has assumed that: (i) each RIC qualifies as a regulated investment company for federal income tax purposes, (ii) the assets of the RICs will include interest-bearing obligations issued by or on behalf of the State of New York or political subdivisions thereof or United States possessions, the interest on which is excludable from gross income for federal income tax purposes and from taxable income for purposes of the Personal Income Tax") and the personal income tax imposed by the City of New York under Section 11-1701 of the Administrative Code of the City of New York (the "City Personal Income Tax") (collectively, the "Bonds").
+In rendering its opinion, Chapman and Cutler LLP has assumed that: (i) each RIC qualifies as a regulated investment company for federal income tax purposes, (ii) the assets of the RICs will include interest-bearing obligations issued by or on behalf of the State of New York or political subdivisions thereof or United States possessions, the interest on which is excludable from gross income for federal income tax purposes and from taxable income for purposes of the personal income tax imposed by Article 22 of the New York State Tax Law (the "State Personal Income Tax") and the personal income tax imposed by the City of New York under Section 11-1701 of the Administrative Code of the City of New York (the "City Personal Income Tax") (collectively, the "Bonds").